 Lectures will go in depth about topics that we think are especially important, interesting, or both.
 You should come to every lecture and take good notes in your own words.
-Although we will post our lecture slides after class, the slides will not contain all of the important information from class.
+Although we will post our lecture slides on Canvas, the slides will not contain all of the important information from class.

 The textbook will give you breadth and foundational concepts.
 Some of the material covered in lecture will overlap with the textbook, and some of it will not.
 As with the lectures, we recommend that you take good notes on the readings in your own words.
 This is a survey course, which means that the depth in which each theory is covered will be moderate; you are encouraged to find out more about the theories that particularly interest you.

-Exams (30% + 35%)
+Exams (60%)

-There will be 2 exams: one midterm and one final (see the schedule at the end of the syllabus).
-Exams will be in multiple-choice format with a few short essay questions and based on lectures and readings (i.e., the textbook).
+There will be 3 exams of equal weight (see the schedule at the end of the syllabus).
+Exams will be in multiple-choice format will also include short essay questions based on lectures and readings (i.e., the textbook).
 The content of the lectures and readings will overlap a little, but you are responsible for everything from the book and everything from lectures - not just the overlaps.